Introduction

 - Encourage outdoor play and physical activity

-- Keep screens out of bedrooms at night
+- Avoid screens in bedrooms, especially at night

 - Promote reading, hobbies, and family interaction

-- Seek early guidance from an addiction treatment centre if control becomes difficult
+- Seek early guidance from an addiction treatment centre if usage becomes difficult to control

 When to Seek Professional Help

-Parents should consider professional support from a rehab centre in Islamabad or rehabilitation centre in Rawalpindi if a child:
+Professional support from a rehab centre in Islamabad or a rehabilitation centre in Rawalpindi should be considered if a child:

 - Cannot function without screens

-Early treatment at a qualified rehabilitation centre can prevent long-term cognitive and emotional damage.
+Early intervention at a qualified rehabilitation centre can help prevent long-term emotional and cognitive effects.

 Final Thoughts